graphene-blockchain/how.bitshares.works/docs/user_guide/fund_account.rst

 Two Options to Fund your Account
 -----------------------------------

-- **Send (Transfer)**: This is for between BitShares account holders to send funds.
-On the BitShares Blockchain , people never need to deal with *addresses* or *public keys*.
-BitShares account holders can use their *account names* for communication.
+- **Send (Transfer)**: This is for between Graphene account holders to send funds.
+On the Graphene Blockchain , people never need to deal with *addresses* or *public keys*.
+Graphene account holders can use their *account names* for communication.
-- **Deposits**: BitShares account holders can use one of our partners to move over existing funds into your BitShares account.
+- **Deposits**: Graphene account holders can use one of our partners to move over existing funds into your Graphene account.

 Send (Transfer)
 ========================

 Currently, there are two forms to send funds.
 One is **Send** on the top menu.
 Another one is **Send (legacy)** on the side menu.
 Both work the same.

 First, we want to list what information on the Send form.
 Next, you can check each item in the Send form images.